paulhibbitts/test-docsify-this/README.md

 Enable image zoom (tapping on page images to enlarge them) with the optional **zoom-images** Docsify parameter, for example:
 https://paulhibbitts.github.io/test-docsify-this/?basePath=https://raw.githubusercontent.com/paulhibbitts/docsify-this-markdown-content-demo/main&zoom-images=true.
 To exclude images, use `![](image.png ":no-zoom")`.

-**Additional URL Parameters (included in the Advanced web Page Builder)**
+**Additional URL Parameters (included in the Advanced Web Page Builder)**

-The following additional URL parameters are also available for use in Docsify-This URLs, and are included in the [Advanced web Page Builder](https://paulhibbitts.github.io/test-docsify-this/?advanced=true) unless otherwise indicated.
+The following additional URL parameters are also available for use in Docsify-This URLs, and are included in the [Advanced Web Page Builder](https://paulhibbitts.github.io/test-docsify-this/?advanced=true) unless otherwise indicated.

 * [coverpage](#coverpage)
 * [coverpage-color](#coverpage-color)